catawalks/sindoh/README.md

 The `/app/auto_update.sh` will search for a `update.she` (encrypted shell script) on an inserted USB stick in the `_update_rodin`, `_update_rodin_up` or `_update_rodin_eco` directory, depending on the exact printer model.
-This shell script is decrypted from aes-256-cbc with the key (and IV == key) stored in `/app/crypto_key.dat`, which is itself encrypted with aes-256-cbc; key and IV `SINDOH`.
+This shell script is decrypted from aes-256-cbc with the key (and IV == key) stored in `/app/crypto_key.dat`.
+Depending on the model, 'crypto_key.dat' is either encrypted with aes-256-cbc; key and IV `SINDOH` or is encrypted with des3 with blank password.
+The old `DP200` based models use the des3 and blank password and the newer `3DWOX 1` models use the aes-256-cbc encryption with `SINDOH`
-The update encryption key and IV for the 3DWOX 1 is `sindoh024601779U`.
+The update encryption key and IV for the 3DWOX 1 is `sindoh024601779U` and for the DP200 is `sindoh024601779`.
 Finally, the `.she` file is expected to be a bzip2’ed tar archive that gets extracted to `/tmp`.
 See [`pack_firmware.sh`](pack_firmware.sh) for an example.